Sparking innovation and resilience.

 Neurotechnology

-Science and Web Development
+Science & Web Development

-Upper School students code and build websites to educate others about global issues such as Alzheimers.
+Upper School students code and build websites to educate others about global issues such as Alzheimer's.

 Wearable Technology